fuzionnz/archimedes_server_profile/README.md

 Some of the features of Archimedes
 ----------------------------------

-Client communitcates with the server via Email.
+Client communicates with the server via Email.
 This means the client can get around firewalls without additional firewall exemptions

 RSA key encryption.
 All data collected by clients is encrypted with the server's public RSA key.
 Only the server can decrypt it to read the information